International Medical Corps is continuing to provide comprehensive response programs in Syria, Iraq, Jordan, Lebanon and

 In Damascus, Rif Damascus and Tartous International Medical Corps is operating mobile medical units and supporting 19 health care facilities.
-We have delivered nearly 300,000 patient consultations for conflict-affected people since April 2012.
-In addition, we have provided mental health and psychosocial support services to nearly 26,000 displaced Syrians and reached more than 65,000 people with critical kits for cooking, first aid and hygiene.
+We have delivered more than 300,000 patient consultations for conflict-affected people since April 2012.
+In addition, we have provided mental health and psychosocial support services to more than 27,000 displaced Syrians and reached more than 70,000 people with distributions of hygiene kits, cooking kits and community first aid kits.

 In Jordan, International Medical Corps provides primary health care, mental health and psychosocial support services at static and mobile clinics to Iraqi and Syrian refugees as well as vulnerable host populations.
 In response to the dramatic influx of refugees into Jordan, we have been working to expand mental health and psychosocial support services on the border and throughout the country.
 We have mobilized additional medical and psychosocial support teams to provide services and are working with our longtime partner Jordan Health Aid Society to deploy local medical personnel.

 In partnership with UNICEF and Save the Children, International Medical Corps provides mental health and psychosocial support services, in addition to trainings for partner organizations, at UNHCR’s Za’atari refugee camp, where close to 80,000 Syrians now reside.
 Since over 55% of camp residents are under the age of 18, we are also conducting youth empowerment activities for Syrian teens.
 In 2013, 32,000 children under 18 visited International Medical Corps-run child friendly spaces at the camp.

 In Lebanon, we provide primary health care (PHC) and psychosocial support services to Syrian refugees, as well as Iraqi refugees and members of the host population.
 We also operate 9 mobile medical units and support 45 health facilities throughout the country providing nearly 30,000 consultations per month.
 Since the start of 2013, International Medical Corps has provided over 500,000 PHC consultations, and reached over 1 million participants with health awareness sessions.